yetulaxman/linux-2/_tutorials/09-metabolomics.md

 ```

-save both zip file and  file containing files list (name it as filelist_csl_MTBLS79_mzml_triplicates.txt) in a directory  (say, /home/biouser/dimspy)
+save both zip file and a file containing files list (name it as `filelist_csl_MTBLS79_mzml_triplicates.txt`) in a directory (e.g., /home/biouser/dimspy).

-you can now unzip the mzxml files using the following command from dimspy software:
+You can now unzip the mzxml files using the following command from dimspy software:

 ```
 docker run -it -v /home/biouser/dimspy:/data quay.io/biocontainers/dimspy:2.0.0--py_0 bash  # go inside the container